michael-spengler/cai-faq-synch-hackathon-prep/docs/faq.md

 ---
 ### Who is this about, right now nowht?

-This is about FAQ Synch test now
+This is about FAQ Synch test now again

 ---
 ### What is Shubham working on at present?